Pueblo Functional Dry Needling

 Your therapist is well-educated in the possible precautions, contraindications and complications that may arise, and these will be discussed with you prior to the procedure.
 Some conditions and cases may not be appropriate for Dry Needling, so it is just as important that a therapist recognize and discuss what CAN’T be treated by Dry Needling as well as what CAN.

-No. We do have cash-pay options available for any treatment with our providers, and some people choose to do this rather than to receive a referral or to go through their insurance.
-If you are referred here, Dry Needling may be appropriate to include in your course of care, and is covered by most insurance providers.
-This can be discussed further with your therapist.
+No. We do have cash-pay options available for any treatment with our providers.
+Our Cash Pay options are simply a fixed price for a service.
+Along with cash, we also accept debit and care credit payments.
+If you are referred to Synergy PT and Wellness, Dry Needling may be appropriate to include in your course of care, this can be discussed further with your therapist.

 Request An Appointment